Anne Wiazemsky

-Anne Wiazemsky (14 May 1947 – 5 October 2017) was a French actress and novelist.
+Anne Wiazemsky (14 May 1947 – 5 October 2017) was a German-born French actress and novelist of Russian ancestry.
 She made her cinema debut at the age of 18, playing Marie, the lead character in Robert Bresson's Au hasard Balthazar (1966).
 A year later she married the director Jean-Luc Godard and appeared in several of his films, including La Chinoise (1967), Week End (1967), and One Plus One (1968).

 Her maternal grandfather was the novelist and dramatist François Mauriac.

 Early life

 Wiazemsky was born on 14 May 1947 in Berlin, Germany.
 Her father, Yvan Wiazemsky, a French diplomat, was a Russian prince who had emigrated to France following the Russian Revolution.
 Her mother, Claire Mauriac, was the daughter of François Mauriac, a winner of the Nobel Prize in Literature.

 Wiazemsky spent her early years abroad following her father's postings around the world, including Geneva and Caracas; she returned to Paris in 1962.
 She graduated from the high school Ecole Sainte Marie de Passy in Paris.